Attractions & Museums

 Tuesday–Saturday: 10 a.m. to 3 p.m.

 Sunday: 1 to 3 p.m.

 Yorktown Baptist Church is set in the midst of the Yorktown Battlefield where brave individuals gave their lives for our freedom.

 Located in Historic Yorktown, this 2-acre beachfront provides opportunities for boating, swimming, and fishing.
 It is also ADA accessible with a special Mobi-Mat that extends from the Riverwalk, down the sand, all the way to the water.
 Disabled guests with an accompanying escort may also rent our Mobi-Chair from the Dockmaster’s office which allows wheelchair bound visitors to get into the river.

 York County offers full-service hotels, bed and breakfasts, and camping.
 We have several family-friendly resorts, including Great Wolf Lodge which features an indoor water park!
-Challenge the family to a competitive game of miniature golf at Pirate's Cove or spend the day at Water Country USA, the Mid-Atlantic's largest water park offering live entertainment, shops, restaurants, and rides.
-Our area is also home to several craft breweries including Alewerks, The Virginia Beer Company, and Brass Cannon Brewing Co.
-You'll find something for everyone!
+Challenge the family to a competitive game of miniature golf at Pirate’s Cove or spend the day at Water Country USA, the Mid-Atlantic’s largest water park offering live entertainment, shops, restaurants, and rides.
+Our area is also home to several craft breweries including Alewerks, and The Virginia Beer Company.
+You’ll find something for everyone!